 About the Challenge

-The Ignite Louisville Challenge is the service-learning component of the program which pairs Ignite Louisville teams with a local nonprofit to design and execute a project.
+The Ignite Louisville Challenge is the service-learning component of the program which pairs Ignite Louisville teams with a local nonprofit to execute a project.
 In return, Ignite Louisville participants gain experience in community leadership, board involvement, and teamwork.
 At the end of the program year, the teams present their projects to a panel of esteemed leaders who choose a winner.

 In July 2013, the Ignite Louisville Challenge received a national award for “Excellence in Innovation” from the Association of Leadership Programs.

 “Our team brought enthusiasm, perseverance and commitment to excellence.
-What they developed not only exceeded our expectations, but has already had an immediate impact with unlimited potential.”
+What they developed not only exceeded our expectations but has already had an immediate impact with unlimited potential.”

 Jennifer Hancock, Volunteers of America